Meduzz/Cameltow/README.md

 ## Features

-In Cameltow there's a type of handlers that's called features.
+In Cameltow there's another type of handlers that is called features.
 Under the hood, these too are handlers.
-But it does not make sense to set these up for each route, but rather something you'd enable before you start defining your routes.
+But it does not make sense to add these to each route manually, but rather something you'd enable before you start defining your routes.
 Features are defined like this: